slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'Track your time manually so you have to see it and deal with it.
 Use a spreadsheet or paper.'*

 > *'Focus.
 Do one thing really well.
-Solve one problem with one solution.<br>
+Solve one problem with one solution.
 Focus on the one thing most likely to get maximum results.
 Forget everything else.'*

 > *'Reduce decision making on small tasks to a minimum and do it quickly and in bulk: what to wear, what to eat, etc.'*